hackerb9/Tandy-Terminfo/README.md

         key_up=^^, key_down=^_,
         key_left=^], key_right=^\,

+  However, see the workaround above for Bash and other readline programs.

 * If control-L clears the screen, but certain programs show uninterpreted escape sequences (e.g., `0;m`), then the problem is